darktable-org/dtdocs/content/module-reference/utility-modules/shared/tagging.md

 The _tag dictionary_ can be mainained via the "edit tag..." and "rename path..." items in the right-click pop-up menu.

 The "edit tag..." operation allows you to change the name of a tag, though you cannot change which category it belongs to (you cannot use the pipe "|" symbol in the tag name field).
 The command is aborted if you try to enter a tag name that already exists.
 You can set the _private_ and _category_ flags and define _synonyms_ for the tag (see below).
 These attributes are recorded in the `XMP-dc Subject` and `XMP-lr Hierarchical Subject` metadata entries, respectively.
-You can control which tags are included in exports by changing settings in the [export selected](../lighttable/export-selected.md) module.
+You can control which tags are included in exports by changing settings in the [export](../lighttable/export.md) module.

 - A tag set as “private” is, by default, not exported.